OutOfCharacters/EECS-338-Final/ReadMe.txt

+7/24/2018 - cleaned up code for formatting and comments, in order to make it more readable and less unfinished.

+12/12/2017 -  worked on all classes, and worked to implement an actionlistener system in order to synchronize more effectively/efficiently between all parts.
+Did unit testing, and submitted the project for grading.

 12/3/2017 - worked on Car class.
 The nextDestination() method should be retooled to return three spaces to look at, which will then be evaluated for whether or not they are locked, and then empty.